-We will deliver a new homelessness and rough sleeping strategy by April 2024.

-We will increase numbers of people in drug and alcohol treatment services by improving service promotion, address gaps in geographical access, as well as access for under-served groups.

-We will Improve successful completion of treatment by improving treatment for coexisting mental ill health and substance use.
-Increasing the capacity and capability to respond to increasing complexity and Improving quality of care, including particularly for young adults, and transition to adult services, and older people.

-We will Reduce harm due to drug and alcohol use by Strengthening the harm reduction offer and further improve harm reduction and quality of treatment by reviewing and learning from deaths.
+- We will deliver a new homelessness and rough sleeping strategy by April 2024. - We will increase numbers of people in drug and alcohol treatment services by improving service promotion, address gaps in geographical access, as well as access for under-served groups. - We will Improve successful completion of treatment by improving treatment for coexisting mental ill health and substance use. - We will increase the capacity and capability to respond to increasing complexity and Improving quality of care, including particularly for young adults, and transition to adult services, and older people. - We will strengthen the harm reduction offer and improve quality of treatment by reviewing and learning from deaths.